Sydney-Informatics-Hub/intro-git/notebooks/12_conflicts.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-This is the original (pre-2020) `git pull` behaviour, when it used to merge
+This is how `git pull` behaved before version 2.27, when it used to merge by
-by default.
-If this happened to you, git has fetched Alice's copy and tried,
+default and not warn you about it.
+If this happened to you, git has fetched
-and failed, to merge it with the local changes
+Alice's copy and tried, and failed, to merge it with the local changes.

-The third possibility is for people with a copy of Git from 2020 to 2021: this
+The third possibility is for people with a copy of Git with a version between
-gives the long set of warnings about needing to specify a reconciliation
+2.27 and 2.33: this gives the long set of warnings about needing to specify a
-strategy, but defaults to `merge` anyway, and should look something like this:
+reconciliation strategy, but defaults to `merge` anyway, and should look
+something like this:

 ```abc
 remote: Enumerating objects: 20, done.